SEKOIA-IO/documentation/_shared_content/develop/guides/automation/create_a_module.md

 ## Test your code
 Make sure you test your code with unitary and integration tests.
 In the following code, we will test `get request`our previous example's action code.
-In practice, you have to cover most of the use cases of the module.
+In practice, you have to cover all the use cases of the module.
 ```python
 import pytest
 import requests_mock